amadeovezz/data-sci/README.md

 ## maths

-math is a collection of miscellaneous math based libraries (with a focus matrix methods for data-science) meant for education purposes.
+maths is a collection of miscellaneous math based libraries (with a focus matrix methods for data-science) meant for education purposes.